ttltrk/TTT/LAN/ENG/ENG.md

 Not everyone has eaten today. - nem mindenki evett ma meg He has not told me his name. - Nem mondta meg nekem a nevét.
 We have not seen each other since Wednesday. - Szerda óta nem láttuk egymást.
+We have had many problems. - Sok problémánk volt.
+We have not paid for the chicken. - Nem fizettünk a csirkéért.
+My wife has told me everything. - A feleségem mindent elmondott nekem.
+The last train has left already. - Az utolsó vonat már elment.
+They have not paid me this year. - Nem fizettek nekem az idén.